Major La' Ketha Prioleau

 Combat Deployment Service Stripe (2)

-I’VE LEARNED THIS FROM LIFE: Be honest in all you do; it allows you to sleep at night.
-Don’t be lazy; life is a blessing and you owe God the glory in all you do.
+I've learned this from life: God is the giver of all things great and small.
+He honors those who honor Him.
+Be honest in all you do; it allows you to sleep at night.
+Don't be lazy; life is a blessing.
 Do not be afraid to share your thoughts and feelings in a spirit of understanding and consideration of others.
+We face serious social issues and injustices as a HUMAN race.
+Fight for what is right.
 Love someone more than you love yourself.